 - 2 tsp minced garlic

 I took the photos for this recipe post a few weeks ago.
-I think it is safe to have garlic bread and my 5 Cheese Ziti for dinner tonight.
+I think it is safe to I’m once again craving garlic bread and pasta.